Researching global development

 Support from your tutor

 You'll be a member of a tutor group and have a tutor who will work with you and your group while completing the module.
 Your tutor will also act as your dissertation supervisor.
-You'll have one-to-one online meetings with them over the course of the module and they will mark your tutor-marked assignments and provide feedback on them.
+You'll have one-to-one online meetings with them throughout the module, and they will mark your tutor-marked assignments and provide feedback on them.

 You can stay in touch with your tutor by email, phone and through the tutor group forum.
-The tutor group forum also gives you an opportunity to meet the other students in your group and a space in which you can discuss key issues arising from the module.
-Your tutor may also flag up issues to the whole group – whether about module content or points of information about the study process.
+The tutor group forum also allows you to meet the other students in your group and a space to discuss key issues arising from the module.
+Your tutor may also flag issues to the whole group – whether about module content or points of information about the study process.

 In addition to individual meetings with your tutor, the module team will also host regular online drop-in sessions in which you can raise questions about aspects of the research and dissertation-writing process to discuss with the academics and your peers.